Skip to Content

 Read also: What Color Does Pink And Green Make?
 Color Mixing Guide

-Using contrasting, complementary, color like purple and green are is always a good idea in design or painting composition.
+Using contrasting, complementary, colors like purple and green is always a good idea in design or painting composition.

 purple and green mixed